Functionality and efficiency

-From a cold-start it takes roughly 30 minutes to get up to cooking temperatures of 250-300 degrees.
-After another 15 minutes or so, the walls of the chamber become 'charged', which means the Harrison is now using radiant heat, which can be retained for a whole service if required.
+From a cold start it takes roughly 30 minutes to get up to cooking temperatures of 250–300°C. After another 15 minutes or so, the walls of the chamber become ‘charged’, which means the Harrison is now using radiant heat, which can be retained for a whole service, if required.

 Charcoal and wood are organic, natural, non-toxic and more cost-effective than conventional-fuel ovens.
-The average consumption is 3Kg coal for a full food service (depending on the menu / covers etc).
-Harrison’s chamber has been designed to retain heat, which means it cooks 35% faster than an open charcoal grill and uses 40% less coal.
+The average consumption is 3kg coal for a full food service (depending on the menu/covers etc.).
+The Harrison’s chamber has been designed to retain heat, which means it cooks 35% faster than an open charcoal grill and uses 40% less coal.

 Charcoal is best for slow cooking, high temperature cooking and baking.
-Harrison recommend using 100% sustainable, finest quality, restaurant grade.
+Harrison recommend using 100% sustainable, finest quality, restaurant-grade charcoal.

 Untreated, dry wood works well and can add subtle smoky notes to your cooking.
 Use for hot smoking, baking breads and pizzas.
 Try different kinds of wood, or wood soaked in aromatic liquids for creative flavour variations.